tassawer-hussain/laralearn/README.md

     <a href="https://packagist.org/packages/laravel/framework"><img src="https://img.shields.io/packagist/l/laravel/framework" alt="License"></a>
 </p>

-## Laravel Installation
+## Purpose

-The purpose on this repository is to save my laravel learning curve at a point for my reuse in future and other can also get benefits from it.
-I am window user and setup the laravel app using PHP and composer by global package.
-I had already setup xampp.
-So I installed in inside the htdocs folder.
+This repository serves as a record of my Laravel learning journey, providing a reference for my future use and offering resources that others may find beneficial.

-### Installation Pre-requisites.
+### Setup

-- Alread installed PHP and MySQl using Xampp
+I have already installed PHP and MySQL using XAMPP and Composer globally on my Windows system.
-- Already installed composer

-### Installation Steps.
+### Installation Steps

-- Created a folder named 'laravel' inside my xampp htdocs folder.
-Here is the dir path "D:\XAMPP8\htdocs\laravel"
+- Create a folder named laravel inside the XAMPP htdocs directory.
+The directory path is D:\XAMPP8\htdocs\laravel.
-- Open the command prompt within the laravel fodler.
+- Open the command prompt within the laravel folder.
-- Run the following commands in sequence.
+- Run the following commands in sequence:

 ```
 composer global require laravel/installer